-From Dan on September 16th, 2008 in General Remodel
+From Dean Dowd on September 16, 2008 in General Remodel

 It’s no secret the building industry has been struggling among the depths of a sluggish economy and the fearsome foreclosure crisis.
 Yet another thorn in the side of the building industry has been the rapid rise in the cost of building materials with which to do what work has persisted.
 You would think that less demand would bring down supply costs.
 But it’s a global village, as they say, and demand for materials is not sluggish everywhere.